karmic64/di-gi-charat-hacktools/README.md

 There is no ROM here, you will need to find it, place it in the main folder, and call it "DiGi Charat - DigiCommunication (J) [!].gba".

+You need libpng to compile the tools.
 You will also need the [armips](https://github.com/Kingcom/armips) assembler to assemble the assembly hacks.

 If you are interested in translating the text or redrawing the Japanese graphics, feel free to contact me.
 Currently I have someone translating who is 70% finished, but if you are interested in looking it over or play-testing, I would also appreciate that.